Become a humanitarian aid worker abroad

-The expert assistance provided by the Finnish Red Cross is always based on humanitarian needs.
+The expert assistance provided by the Finnish Red Cross is always based on locally identified humanitarian needs.

-The aid workers can be deployed world-wide where necessary.
-The aid worker reserve is also an important instrument in supporting domestic preparedness and assisting in large-scale emergencies in Finland.
+The humanitarian aid workers can be deployed world-wide where necessary.
+The humanitarian aid worker reserve is also an important instrument in supporting domestic preparedness and assisting in large-scale emergencies in Finland.

 International assignments